Do It All Over Again

-"Do It All Over Again" is the debut single by British pop singer Elyar Fox.
-The song was released in the United Kingdom as a digital download on 10 January 2014 as the lead single from his debut studio album.
+"Do It All Over Again" is the debut single by British-Azerbaijani pop singer Elyar Fox.
+The song was released in the United Kingdom as a digital download on 10 January 2014 as the lead single from his now shelved debut studio album.

 Music video

 A music video to accompany the release of "Do It All Over Again" was first released onto YouTube on 10 December 2013 at a total length of three minutes and thirty-three seconds.
 The video shows Elyar performing the track in a massive aircraft hangar, while fans upload videos of themselves to YouTube dancing to the song.
 It references his own journey from performing covers on YouTube from his bedroom to filming a major label music video.

 Background

 Talking to Digital Spy about the premiere of his song he said, "I was a little bit nervous, Obviously I was confident about it because I like the song because I wrote it, but I was like, 'What is everyone going to think?'".
 Talking about the song he said, "It's pop with a bit of the club element, but it still has guitars in as that's my roots.
 The rest of the album has different sides to it as such.
 There's an acoustic reggae side and then there's a slightly edgier rock side to it."